software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 - "Product Backlog".
 This column is for the _Product Backlog_ items.
 That is, items that are requirements for the project but aren't currently worked on.
 The items should be listed in the _priority_ order (the "P" of DEEP Product Backlog) defined by the Product Owner.
 - "Sprint Backlog".
 This column is for the _Sprint Backlog_ items.
 That is, user stories and tasks that are chosen for the current Sprint.
 Top-priority items are chosen from the "Product Backlog" column and moved to this column during the Sprint Planning event.
 - "In progress".
 This column is for the items that some team member is currently working on.
-- "In review".
-This column is for items that require other Developer's or Product Owner's acceptance before they can be moved to the "Done" column.
 - "Done".
 This column is for the items that have been completed.

 Finally, let's make sure that our project is public.
 Click the project's name and the project's settings should open.
 Scroll down to "Danger zone" section and choose "Visibility" as "Public" from the dropdown menu.